sofiafernandezmoreno/devops-workflow/README.md

 5. Optional Helm deploy to EKS (dev/staging/prod based on environment)

 This ensures that **all dependency updates go through the full build, security scan and deployment process** before being merged.

-### Why Renovate is used in this challenge

-Although the original NN DevOps Challenge only requires deploying a sample application, adding Renovate demonstrates:

-- **Production-grade maintenance practices** (automated dependency management)
-- **Security by design**, keeping images and libraries up to date
-- **Clear separation of concerns** between feature development and dependency updates
-- **GitOps-friendly workflow**, where all changes (including version bumps) are traceable via Pull Requests

-In a real-world scenario, this significantly reduces toil for the DevOps team and helps keep the AWS, Kubernetes and Spring Boot stack secure over time.

 ## 🧹 Cleanup Strategy (AWS Free Tier)